Decision Theory and Large Deviations for Dynamical Hypotheses Tests: Neyman-Pearson, Min-Max and Bayesian Tests: Introduction

+Our main interest lays on the decay rate of the probability of wrong decisions in terms of the sample size $n$.
+Using large deviation techniques we will try to determine the optimal rate for different cases.

-We shall extend the reasoning described on page 91 of section VI in \cite{Buck}, where the author considers LDP properties.
-However, we point out that in \cite{Buck} there is no dynamics involved in the process.
+We shall extend the reasoning described on page 91, section VI, of \cite{Buck}, where the author considers LD properties.
+However, we point out that, in \cite{Buck}, there is no dynamics involved in the process.